JoshGo6/AboutGit/Git.md

 ## Basic operations

-While git provides many commands and options, you will use the following operations repeatedly:
+While Git provides many commands and options, you will use the following operations repeatedly:

 - [`git push`](#git-push): Uploads changes from a local branch to its corresponding branch on the remote repo, also referred to as an *upstream branch*.
 - [`git fetch`](#git-fetch): Downloads information from a remote repo about the current state of its branches.